April 20, 2020

 6. Impossibility of Performance.
-The force majeure event must make performance of the contract impossible.
-The courts have been clear that parties to a contract will not be permitted to rely on force majeure for non-performance due to mere inconvenience or commercial hardship, unless stated otherwise within the terms of the contract.
+The force majeure event must make the performance of the contract impossible.
+The courts have been clear that parties to a contract will not be permitted to rely on force majeure for non-performance due to mere inconvenience or commercial hardship unless stated otherwise within the terms of the contract.

 7. Duty to Mitigate.
 Parties seeking to invoke force majeure must ensure that there were no reasonable steps that could have been taken, while exercising reasonable skill, to avoid or mitigate the event and its consequences.

 8. Process.
 A party invoking force majeure must strictly comply with all required notice or other procedural requirements identified within the contract.